Emoji123-s/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11.adds an execute permission t the subdirectories of a directory for all 12.creates a directory with permissions 751
 13.changes the group owner
+14.changes thefile owner to vincent and the group order to staff